CenturyLinkCloud/PublicKB/Blueprints/Install-File-and-iSCSI-Services-on-Windows.md

    ![Select Features and Servers](../images/Install-File-and-iSCSI-Services-on-Windows-04.png)

 ### Install File and iSCSI Services on Windows using Blueprints
-Customers who are building environments in the CenturyLink Cloud may wish to use Blueprints to build servers and install File and iSCSI Services in an automated fashion.
+Customers who are building environments in the Lumen Cloud may wish to use Blueprints to build servers and install File and iSCSI Services in an automated fashion.
 Blueprints provide a tool for customers to build environments for multiple deployments.

 To use this approach follow the [How to Build a Blueprint](../Blueprints/how-to-build-a-blueprint.md) Knowledge Base article and combine the Install File and iSCSI Services on Windows script with Windows Virtual Machine builds.